iamaziz/llm-voice-bot/README.md

-# llm-voice-bot
+# 🎙️ Voice LLM Bot

-Speech to text with Ollama LLMs (Streamlit app) - support any language
+Speak to Ollama LLMs in any language.